MErruas/securelog/README.md

 Attached is a sql script to build the schema.
 Run this code in mysql workbench

 Server file:
+Working on implementing database.js which has started implementing functions that will be interacting with the frontend and backend.
+To run server.js:
+node server.js and it will connect to the database if the details in the create connection are accurate.

 To run the website:
 1. Navigate to main folder containing index.html, style.css, main.js